elegant-scipy/elegant-scipy/markdown/epilogue.markdown

 >
 > — Henry Ford

+Our main goal with this book was promoting elegant uses of the NumPy and SciPy libraries, and, we hope, inspiring in you the feeling that quality code is something worth striving for, while teaching you how to do effective scientific analysis with SciPy.

 ## Where to next?
 - Parts of the SciPy Ecosystem we haven't covered
 - Other books/websites/resources